 This medication is used to treat a variety of skin conditions (such as eczema, dermatitis, allergies, rash).
 Triamcinolone reduces the swelling, itching, and redness that can occur in these types of conditions.
 This medication is a medium- to strong-potency corticosteroid.
 The potency depends on the strength and the form that you use.
 For details on the potency of your product, ask your pharmacist.

 How to use Delta-Tritex Cream

 Wash and dry your hands.
 Before applying the medication, clean and dry the affected area.
-Apply a thin film of the medication to the affected area and gently rub in, usually 2 to 4 times daily or as directed by your doctor.
+Apply a thin film of the medication to the affected area and gently rub in as directed by your doctor, usually 2 to 4 times daily.
 Do not cover, bandage or wrap the area unless directed to do so by your doctor.

 After applying the medication, wash your hands unless you are using this medication to treat the hands.
 When applying this medication near the eyes, avoid getting it in the eyes as this may worsen or cause glaucoma.
 Also, avoid getting this medication in the nose or mouth.
 If you get the medication in your eyes, nose, or mouth, rinse with plenty of water.